 When it came time for college, I knew I wanted to go into art, but I didn’t know what the hell I wanted to do.
 By then, despite being so heavily involved in art for years, I had internalized the idea of the starving artist.
 I didn’t think there was anything I could actually do to make money as an artist, at least not the art I cared about.
 So instead, I went into graphic design.

 Now that’s not to say graphic design isn’t a creative field.
 I spent nearly three years studying, but I was miserable.
 I got to be creative, but I was missing the art I did before.
 Illustration.

 It seems silly, but spending just a year and a half in illustration changed how I saw art, and my art in particular.
 I learned so much about myself and what I wanted to create.
 During a final for a painting course, we were all hanging our pieces in the exhibit sections.
-Seeing my work like that, it felt like it was lacking something.
-Someone made a snarky comment that it looked like it belonged on a coffee table.
+Seeing my work like that, it felt out of place.
+Someone made a snarky comment that it looked like it belonged more on a coffee table than a gallery.

 They were right.

 So I dragged a table over from the break area, stole a stool from around the corner, drained my coffee, and set myself up a little coffee table display.
 It felt right.
 It felt approachable.
 That’s what I want from the things I create.
 I want them to be approachable.
 More than that, I want people to use them, to destroy them, to love them.
 Because when you can approach things, you can get something out of them.